nagaozen/gedit-plugin-codebrowser/README.md

 This plugin leverages exuberant-ctags to build a side panel class browser in the gedit text editor (GNOME default text editor).

+### Homepage

+For more information about this plugin, consider visiting: <http://gedit.evolved.com.br/>.

 License
 -----